gbmhunter/blog/content/electronics/general/altium/altium-tricks-and-standards.md

 If all the pads that you are wanting to direct connect are located in the same area, you may want to use a PCB "room" object to envelop all the pads instead of adding each pad to a pad class.
 Another disadvantage of the pad class trick is that this direct connection information will be **lost if you change the designator** (or worse still, will be assigned to completely wrong pads who just happen to have the same name as the old ones).

+{{% note %}}
-Note: Direct connect rules can also be added to specific pins on the schematic, through the pin editor menu for a selected component.
+Direct connect rules can also be added to specific pins on the schematic, through the pin editor menu for a selected component.
 However, as of Altium v15.1, this feature seems buggy, and causes basic (as vital) features like _Compile_ and _Update Changes To PCB_ to crash from that point on.
+{{% /note %}}

 ## Opening Internet Links In External Web Browser